Get started by searching below:

 • Taking pressure off of the bedsore

-Treating these injuries can be difficult because deep sores often require surgery and heal slowly.
+Grade 3 pressure sore treatment can be difficult because deep sores often require surgery and heal slowly.
 That said, it’s important to seek treatments because the alternatives — a risk of stage 4 bedsores or life-threatening infections — are much worse.

 Do you or your loved one have a stage 3 bedsore?
 Learn if you qualify for compensation to cover medical bills.
 Call (855) 264-6310.

-Preventing Stage 3 Bedsores
+How to Prevent Stage 3 Bedsores

-Stage 3 pressure ulcers can usually be prevented by treating earlier-stage bedsores.
-When an older adult lives in a nursing home, staff members are responsible for preventing bedsores and likely have protocol in place to do so.
+When an older adult lives in a nursing home, staff members are responsible for preventing bedsores and likely have protocols in place to do so.

 Nursing home staff and caregivers can help prevent bedsores by: